 The museum also houses an extensive collection of European and American art, a growing collection of contemporary art and a first floor dedicated to traveling exhibits featuring the likes of Chuck Close, Andy Warhol, Fabergé, Ansel Adams and more.
 The on-site, 250-seat Samuel Roberts Noble Theater regularly screens foreign, independent and classic cinema Thursday through Sunday each week and is annually involved in the deadCENTER Film Festival.

 Community outreach and education is a major aspect of the museum’s mission.
 Classes, camps and workshops are regularly offered for both youth and adults, ranging from landscape drawing and photography to printmaking and glassblowing.
 Anyone and everyone is invited on Saturdays for free Drop-In Art and Drop-In Yoga on various dates throughout the year.

 Plus, the culinary arts make an appearance on the ground floor of the museum.
-Inspired by the Museum’s latest exhibition, Café Pompeii by Patrono is a fast-casual pop-up restaurant offering lunch, light bites, cocktails, beer and wine.
+Centre Bistro specializes in lunch, light bites, coffees, wine, beer and cocktails.
 Counter service and open seating are available, or you can take to the outdoor patio to enjoy a drink al fresco.
-Café Pompeii is open Tuesday through Sunday.
+Centre Bistro is temporarily closed until further notice.

 It's time to discover, explore and plan your great American road trip.

 Scroll down to choose an Adventure or look around and create an Adventure of your own.Next

 Choose from hand-picked Adventures, or discover over 200 top Destinations and their latest Events.Next